Skip to Content

 • Landfill – your county landfill may have a ‘second chance’ store on the property where they divert gently used materials for sale to the public rather than burying them in the landfill itself.

-Our Upcycled Chicken Coop
+Our DIY Chicken Coop

 Money was the biggest issue when it came time for a backyard chicken coop.
-Given the size we wanted, a commercially produced coop would have cost upwards of $1000.
+Given the size we wanted, a commercially produced new coop would have cost upwards of $1000.
 However, our reality did not even let that be an option.
 Fortunately, seeking out free or inexpensive materials is fairly easy in our community.

 The first step was checking out FreeCycle.
 As the name implies, items listed on the site are free.
 We were fortunate in finding a listing for an ‘animal shed’.
 We said we would take it sight unseen.
 When we arrived, it was a dilapidated wooden outbuilding that had housed sheep back in the 60’s.
 Granted, we made a couple of trips to the landfill as the roof was rotten as were many of the exterior boards.
-But with some hard work, we were left with enough board wood that we could upcycle into a completed chicken coop.
+But with some hard work, we were left with enough scrap wood that we could upcycle into a completed chicken coop.

-Free DIY Chicken Coop Plans
+Chicken Coop Essentials

 DIY Chicken Coop Plans - Free